usermkwon12ucsd/cse15l-lab-reports/lab3/reports.md

 ./911report/chapter-12.txt
 ```

-4. -empty flag: search for empty files.
+4. empty flag: search for empty files.
 Source:https://www.freecodecamp.org/news/how-to-search-files-effectively-in-linux/#:~:text=You%20can%20use%20the%20%2Dempty,and%20directories%20that%20are%20empty.&text=This%20command%20will%20list%20all,the%20empty%20files%20and%20folders.

 - Find all empty files in technical directory and its subdirectories.
 - We can search for empty files and maybe delete it.